breezy-weather/breezy-weather/CONTRIBUTE.md

 - Microsoft Azure (free-tier requires credit card info)
 - Weatherbit (free-tier doesn’t have hourly)

+Note that some national sources don’t have endpoints by coordinates, or reverse geocoding (find nearest city/station), we can’t support them.

 ## Git setup for pull requests